throuz/binance-fear-greed-bot/README.md

 ## Backtesting

 The bot performs automated backtesting of parameter combinations to optimize trading performance.
-It evaluates the historical profitability of each strategy based on the funding rate and market conditions.
+It evaluates the historical profitability of each strategy based on the fear and greed index and market conditions.

 ## Contributing